uniq-team/.github/profile/README.md

 <h1 align="center">📄 About Us</h1>
-Uniq team is a team currently working on the FiveM platform.We make quality and good scripts for you fivem server
+Uniq Team is a team currently working on the FiveM platform.We make quality and good scripts for you fivem server

 &nbsp;